The wisdom of Wimbledon: Our days are like grassWritten by Subby Szterszky

 An understated celebration

 This sense of occasion, tempered with dignity, is underscored as the players step onto the court.
 They’re ushered in with polite applause and little fanfare.
-The atmosphere during the match remains orderly and respectful, for the most part; there are no brazen displays of bravado or excessive individualism.
+The atmosphere during the match remains orderly and respectful, for the most part; there are few displays of bravado or excessive individualism.
 Afterwards, celebrations on court are kept simple and understated.
 The players return the way they came, through the halls of the All England Club, mingling as they go with family, friends, dignitaries and other members of the club.

 Grass trampled into dust

-“As for man, his days are like grass; he flourishes like a flower of the field; for the wind passes over it, and it is gone, and its place knows it no more.”
-(Psalm 103:15-16)
+“As for man, his days are like grass; he flourishes like a flower of the field; for the wind passes over it, and it is gone, and its place knows it no more” (Psalm 103:15-16).

 Temporary and eternal beauty

 As C.S.
-Lewis observed, “Aim at Heaven and you will get Earth thrown in; aim at Earth and you will get neither.”
+Lewis observed, “Aim at heaven and you will get earth thrown in; aim at earth and you will get neither.”

 “He has made everything beautiful in its time.
-Also, He has put eternity into man’s heart, yet so that he cannot find out what God has done from the beginning to the end.”
-(Ecclesiastes 3:11)
+Also, he has put eternity into man’s heart, yet so that he cannot find out what God has done from the beginning to the end” (Ecclesiastes 3:11).

 This truth has been whispered down through the years by the various traditions of Wimbledon.
 It would’ve been intuited by the tournament’s spectators in earlier generations.
 And it’s past time that current audiences begin to hear it once again.